sivakumaraketi/sivakumaraketi/README.md

 - 👋 Hi, I’m @sivakumaraketi
 - 👀 I’m interested in ...
 Nature
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ...
+Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... sivakumaraketi@gmail.com
+- 📫 How to reach me ... sivakumaraketi@gmail.com and phone +91 9494944889

 <!---